 If using a standard 9-inch (or similar size) pie crust, simply use the rolling pin to roll up crust and drape it over the pan.
 Form the edges simply (avoiding too tall of edges or fancy designs as the coconut oil doesn't hold it as well as butter) and add filling of choice (such as apple or pumpkin).
 Roll out remaining crust, drape over the top of pie, and seal (optional).

 Bake pie(s) at 350 degrees F - 400 degrees F for desired length of time (will vary depending on filling - 30 minutes to 1 hour or more).
 If browning too quickly, tent the edges with foil to prevent burning.

 To save uncooked dough for future use, wrap in plastic wrap and set in the refrigerator for 2 days, or in the freezer for up to 2 weeks.
 Thaw before using.

 *Make sure your coconut oil is scoopable (in the state it typically is when you buy it at the store), not liquid.
 If it's too liquidy and pourable, this will negatively affect the crust.
 To fix, set jar in refrigerator to firm up for 30 minutes, then stir and let rest another 30 minutes at room temperature.
 The oil should be consistently solid, not partially solid and partially liquid.
 Repeat this process (of chilling, stirring, resting), until the right texture is achieved (see photo of spoon with oil).
 This is key to ensuring the crust texture is just right and dough is easy to work with.
 (For best and most consistent results, be sure to store your coconut oil in a cool, dark place to keep it at the right texture/consistency.)

-*Recipe yields enough for one 9-inch pie + enough crust for topping/sealing, OR enough for 12-14 mini pies (made in muffin tins).
+*Recipe (as originally written) yields enough for one 9-inch pie + enough crust for topping/sealing, OR enough for 12-14 mini pies (made in muffin tins).